 Symptoms of specific types of phobias vary depending on the severity of the phobia.
 Most people experience levels of anxiety as the most common symptom.
 Others may experience a mix of physical and emotional symptoms.

 Phobias are common.
-In fact, according to the National Institutes of Health (NIH), 12.5 percent of Americans experience a specific phobia at some point in their life.
-Most people have mild phobias they can control and don’t seek treatment.
+In fact, according to the National Institutes of Health (NIH),

 For some, the seriousness of anxiety and fear can negatively impact their life.
 Learning a few coping skills can minimize and provide relief from the phobia.